gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 16: Tuesday, September 24, 2024 - Higher-Order Functions
 Did it simply again today.
 Just using two pure functions as defaults into the pure function to modify the text or string.

+### Day 17: Wednesday, September 25, 2024 - Recursion
+Simple filter that counts the number found for the target item in a list.